Fix: Some Settings are Managed by Your Organization

 After opening the hosts’ file, you need to delete all values between # Start of entries inserted by Spybot Anti-Beacon for Windows 10 and # End of entries inserted by Spybot Anti-Beacon for Windows 10.

-As you can see Some settings are managed by your organization message can be annoying a bit, but you can easily solve it by following the instructions above.
+As you can see, Some of these settings are managed by your organization message can be tedious, but you can quickly solve it by following the instructions above.